Want to save money on your car insurance? Find and compare free custom quotes here.

 If you have a comprehensive coverage policy, you can also add towing coverage.
 If your car needs to be towed due to something like a dead battery or an accident, you can use this coverage.
 You can also add labor coverage to cover the cost of delivering and installing parts to the location where your vehicle broke down.
 Some companies refer to this coverage as roadside assistance.

-If you’re still trying to decide whether you should get collision insurance, consider your finances and vehicle.
+If you’re still trying to decide whether what type of coverage you need, consider your finances and vehicle.

 If your vehicle is older and you feel comfortable replacing it if necessary, collision insurance may not be important.
 Get a quote from a few different insurance companies and see if the cost of collision insurance is worth it in your situation.